reduxjs/redux/README.md

 - The **[Redux FAQ](https://redux.js.org/faq)** answers many common questions about how to use Redux, and the **["Recipes" docs section](https://redux.js.org/recipes/recipe-index)** has information on handling derived data, testing, structuring reducer logic, and reducing boilerplate.
 - Redux maintainer Mark Erikson's **["Practical Redux" tutorial series](http://blog.isquaredsoftware.com/series/practical-redux/)** demonstrates real-world intermediate and advanced techniques for working with React and Redux (also available as **[an interactive course on Educative.io](https://www.educative.io/collection/5687753853370368/5707702298738688)**).
 - The **[React/Redux links list](https://github.com/markerikson/react-redux-links)** has categorized articles on working with [reducers and selectors](https://github.com/markerikson/react-redux-links/blob/master/redux-reducers-selectors.md), [managing side effects](https://github.com/markerikson/react-redux-links/blob/master/redux-side-effects.md), [Redux architecture and best practices](https://github.com/markerikson/react-redux-links/blob/master/redux-architecture.md), and more.
 - Our community has created thousands of Redux-related libraries, addons, and tools.
-The **["Ecosystem" docs page](https://redux.js.org/introduction/ecosystem)** lists our recommendations, and there's a complete listing available in the **[Redux addons catalog](https://github.com/markerikson/redux-ecosystem-links)**.
+The **["Ecosystem" docs page](https://redux.js.org/introduction/ecosystem)** lists our recommendations, and also there's a complete listing available in the **[Redux addons catalog](https://github.com/markerikson/redux-ecosystem-links)**.

 ### Help and Discussion

 The **[#redux channel](https://discord.gg/0ZcbPKXt5bZ6au5t)** of the **[Reactiflux Discord community](http://www.reactiflux.com)** is our official resource for all questions related to learning and using Redux.
-Reactiflux is a great place to hang out, ask questions, and learn - come join us!
+Reactiflux is a great place to hang out, ask questions, and learn - please come and join us there!

 ## Before Proceeding Further

 Redux is a valuable tool for organizing your state, but you should also consider whether it's appropriate for your situation.
-Don't use Redux just because someone said you should - take some time to understand the potential benefits and tradeoffs of using it.
+Please don't use Redux just because someone said you should - instead, please take some time to understand the potential benefits and tradeoffs of using it.

 Here are some suggestions on when it makes sense to use Redux: